octo-technology/OpenTezos/docs/blockchain-basics/smart-contracts.md

 This definition is pretty hard to understand because very general.

+A smart contract is a code stored inside the *blockchain*.
+It executes a set of pre-defined instructions (promises).
+Once deployed (stored), it becomes **immutable**.
+A smart contract is deployed using a **transaction**, so we embed spending conditions inside it, which are **immutable**.
+We will go into more detail about this immutability in the [Tezos Basics module](/tezos-basics/introduction).

 Strictly speaking, a Bitcoin transaction is a smart contract.
 The **promise** to open the *vault* from one party is fulfilled, given that the other party has the right *key* to open it.
 Note that *the way* this key is provided is also meaningful here.
 It must follow **protocols**.

 ## Halting problem of Turing-complete machines and Gas